 For example, a benign term like "expansion plans" hides the truth that it was the racial hatred of Indy's establishment organization which conspired with residents of certain city areas and the 1922 IPS board to purposely segregate both Indy neighborhoods and schools.
 Moving Shortridge north to 34th and creating Washington and Attucks was not "...part the district's expansion plans," but a blatant premeditated action "created out of hatred" to remove Indianapolis westsiders, Jews, and other southsiders/eastsiders from Shortridge while the actual "expansion" came as a result of increased social, cultural and geographical distances between Shortridge students, faculty and communities, and the other IPS students, faculty and communities.
-See Appendix II for the Center's videos: A critical history of IPS 1922-1930.
+See Appendix II for the Center's videos: A critical history of IPS 1864-1921 and A critical history of IPS 1922-1930.